Thomas-Walker-Lynch/project-enviroment/README.md

 This is used for security reasons in bash scripts, because `$HOME` is inherited from the environment and thus might not be the home directory.

-The source and makefile are in `share/src/home`.
-However an admin really needs to install this program.
+The source and makefile for building home are in `share/src/home`.
+However an admin needs to install this program.
 If the program is owned by the same user it is used by, then it might be overwritten to give different answers.

 To use `home` place it at the top of your script and overwrite the `HOME` variable from the environment.
 Something like: `HOME=$(/usr/local/bin/home)`.